-The project is made up of a plant of tea tree and an irrigation system that is hooked to a Twitter bot and a webcam.
-The twitter bot will tweet about the growth of the plant every day with photos of the plant, and when the number of new followers gained that day exceeds 3 – we opted to give the plant water for every single follower it gets.
+When the number of new followers gained that day exceeds 3 – we opted to give the plant water for every single follower it gets.
 The program checks for new followers every 10 minutes, and runs the motor for 1 minute for each follower gained.
 In this way the program can be more responsive to changes on social media.

 We purchased a second-hand HP desktop computer at a seedy location near the Baoshan Rd electronics market with 139 kuai (20 dollars).
-To implement the idea we program the arduino to communicate with whatever it connects to via serial.
+To implement the idea we program the Arduino to communicate with whatever it connects to via serial.
 On the computer side, we opted to use Python for its versatility and its wealth of libraries that are ready-to-use.
 We used Twython to communicate with Twitter, PySerial to talk with the Arduino with serial.